peterkuma/ds-format/docs/_includes/cmd_ds.md

 Environment variables:

 - DS_MODE: Error handling mode.
-If `strict`, handle missing variables, dimensions and attributes as errors.
-If `moderate`, report a warning.
-If `soft`, ignore missing items.
+If "strict", handle missing variables, dimensions and attributes as errors.
+If "moderate", report a warning.
+If "soft", ignore missing items.

 {% endraw %}